michael-betz/litex_test_project/zedboard/README.md

     make
     export PATH=$PATH:/<..>/u-boot-xlnx/tools/

-# Create a ~ 64 MB FAT32 partition on the SD card, I used gparted.
+# Create a ~ 32 MB FAT16 partition on the SD card,
+# follow the guide below or use gparted
-# here it's mounted as /media/sdcard
+# in this example it's mounted as /media/sdcard

 # Copy first stage bootloader and u-boot image to SD card
     cp u-boot-xlnx/spl/boot.bin /media/sdcard
     cp u-boot-xlnx/u-boot.img /media/sdcard

-# Now try it on the Zedboard, you should see u-boot starting up on the UART
+# Now try it on the Zedboard, you should see u-boot starting on the UART

 # compile Kernel
     git clone https://github.com/Xilinx/linux-xlnx.git --recursive